dhaasler/madcubapy/docs/source/io/index.rst

 MADCUBA IO
 ##########

-The IO package of `madcubapy` allows the user to read MADCUBA products like FITS and *.spec* files alongside their :ref:`history files <hist_file>`.
+The `madcubapy.io` package allows the user to read MADCUBA products like FITS and *.spec* files alongside their :ref:`history files <hist_file>`.

 MadcubaMap